UPDATE 1-European bank stocks drop on Cyprus contagion fear

 “Although a bank run seems to be a tail (low) risk, it is possible that depositors may adjust their investment strategy, reducing their ... deposits and, potentially, transferring their funds to core Europe from the peripheral countries,” the analysts said.

-Peripheral euro zone countries were in a stronger position than when the bloc’s crisis flared last year, due to ECB liquidity support and banks being more strongly capitalized.
+Peripheral euro zone countries were in a stronger position than when the bloc’s crisis flared last year, thanks to ECB liquidity support and banks being more strongly capitalised.
 But the mood remains fragile and one analyst said policymakers were “playing with fire” with the latest move.

 The danger is depositors in Portugal or Greece, for example, may fear a levy on savings is now possible if their countries need more help.